Follow These Three Steps to Name Your Business:

 Learn More About Naming A Business In Your State

 Naming your business is one the most important and challenging steps for entrepreneurs.
-How you decide to brand your business will play a large role in the success of your business.
+How you decide to brand your business will play a large role in your success.

 In this video, we break down the naming process into three steps: choosing your business structure, picking a branding strategy, and making sure your name is unique.